tudelft3d/prepair/README.md

 ## How to get it?

-prepair is provided as source code and 64-bit binaries for [Windows](https://github.com/tudelft-gist/prepair/releases/download/v0.7/prepair_win64.zip) and [Mac](https://github.com/tudelft-gist/prepair/releases/download/v0.7/prepair_mac.zip).
-The Mac binary requires Kyngchaos' [GDAL Complete Framework](http://www.kyngchaos.com/software/frameworks#gdal_complete).
+prepair is provided as source code or as 64-bit binaries for [Windows](https://github.com/tudelft-gist/prepair/releases/download/v0.7/prepair_win64.zip) and [Mac](https://github.com/tudelft-gist/prepair/releases/download/v0.7/prepair_mac.zip).
+The Mac binary requires Kyngchaos' [GDAL 1.11 Complete Framework](http://www.kyngchaos.com/software/frameworks#gdal_complete).

 prepair is also very easy to compile on Mac and Linux using the included CMake file.
-To compile prepair, you need to install the following three (free) libraries:
+It should also work on other Unix-like systems.
+To compile prepair, you need to have a recent version of the following three (free) libraries:

 1. [CGAL](http://www.cgal.org)
 2. [OGR](http://www.gdal.org/ogr/)
 3. [CMake](http://www.cmake.org)

 Under Mac, if you use Kyngchaos' GDAL Complete Framework, which is used by QGIS, you already have OGR installed.
-If you need them, a good way to install CGAL and OGR is to use [Homebrew](http://brew.sh).
-Once installed, you simply type the following and you're done:
+If you need them, a good way to install CGAL and OGR is to use [Homebrew](http://brew.sh):

     $ brew install gdal
     $ brew install cgal

-Afterwards run:
+Once all the dependencies are met, just generate the makefile for your system and compile:

     $ cmake .
     $ make